-Interpretation: Service members and veterans should be linked to any services or benefits for which they may be eligible, including Veterans Affairs health services.
+Interpretation: Service members and veterans should be linked to any services or benefits for which they may be eligible, including enrollment in the Veterans Health Administration.

 MHSU 11.02

-The organization works with individuals and families to identify natural supports and social networks to cultivate and sustain a supportive community.
+The organization collaborates with individuals and families to identify natural supports and social networks to cultivate and sustain a supportive community.

-Examples: Social networking opportunities can include: social, recreational, education, or vocational activities; religious or spiritual gatherings; or neighborhood and community events that provide individuals with an opportunity to meet, support, and share experiences with peers.
+Examples: Social networking opportunities can include: social, recreational, education, or vocational activities; religious or spiritual gatherings; or neighborhood and community events that provide individuals and families with an opportunity to meet, support, and share experiences with peers.

 MHSU 11.03

-Individuals who have primary responsibility for children receive accommodations for, or assistance with:
+People who have primary responsibility for children are offered assistance with accessing:

 child care arrangements;